 Yes, I have written about 10,000 words for the second book and outlined most of the chapters.

-When will your 1st TERRAPIN book be available to readers?
+When will your first CORY SUMMERS book be available to readers?

-With persistence, luck, and hard work the first novel; ESCAPE FROM TERRAPIN will be published and ready for readers by the spring of 2019.
-That will be followed by the launch of RETURN TO TERRAPIN in the fall of 2019 and the 3rd in the trilogy by the spring/summer of 2019.
+With persistence, luck, and hard work the first novel; CORY SUMMERS- Lost on the Planet Terrapin, will be published and ready for readers by the Fall of 2020.
+That will be followed by the launch of CORY SUMMERS- Return to Terrapin- a Promise Kept, in the Fall of 2021 and the 3rd in the trilogy by the spring/summer of 2022.

 How did you learn to write a novel?

 Probably the hard way!?
 LOL.
 Writing, Reading, and Studying more hours than I knew existed in a day!
 Classes, workshops, constantly perfecting, always learning, writers groups, conventions, and more...
-I have a great deal of experience writing in the business community so the transition has been less difficult for me than for some I imagine.
-My business background is proving extremely helpful.
-I have learned that no one escapes the doubt and pain that comes with writing a novel.
+I have a great deal of experience writing in the business community so the transition has been less difficult for me than for some, I imagine.
+I have learned that no one escapes the doubt and mental suffering that comes with writing a novel.
 I am still learning, (attending monthly workshops and weekly writers groups) and always will be!